 - Specific gravity, viscosity, sulfur, light-end carbons, Nitrogen, and the pour point.

 - A true boiling point curve (TBP curve) and a mid-volume plot of gravity.

-- Light-ends carbons compositions and analysis up to C8 or C9.
+- Light-end carbons compositions and analysis up to C8 or C9.

-- Metals contaminants (Nickel, Cobalt, Calcium, Magnesium, etc.) are present in the crude oil.
+- Metals contaminants (Nickel, Cobalt, Calcium, Magnesium, etc.) are present in crude oil.

 Details of some of the tests performed during crude oil assay are described below.

-- Specific Gravity and API Gravity: Specific gravity of crude oil depicts the heaviness and general behavior of crude oil.
+The specific gravity of crude oil depicts the heaviness and general behaviour of crude oil.
 Specific gravity or API gravity both tends to show the classification of crude oil.
 The API Gravity can range from 8.5 for extra heavy to 44 for light very light crude.

 4. True Boiling Point Distillation Curve